Cathedral Basilica of St. Peter in Chains: History

 The first Catholic church in Cincinnati was Christ Church, originally located at Liberty and Vine streets, then later at 6th and Sycamore streets, at what is now the site of St. Francis Xavier Church.
 Christ Church served as the young diocese's de facto cathedral until the first St. Peter's Cathedral was built on the site.
 St. Peter's was dedicated on December 17, 1826, becoming the seat of the diocese.

 The second and current St. Peter's Cathedral was dedicated in 1845.
 The large stone angels that flanked the main altar were created by Odoardo Fantacchiotti in the late 1840s.
 They were among the first European sculptures to come to Cincinnati and now grace the Cincinnati Art Museum.
+The cathedral campus hosted Masses and talks for the 5th National Eucharistic Congress which took place in Cincinnati from September 28 through October 1, 1911.

 By the 1930s, St. Peter in Chains had become dilapidated, its signature white limestone covered in soot.
 In 1938, Archbishop John T. McNicholas moved the archdiocesan seat from St. Peter in Chains to the more modern St. Monica's in the Clifton Heights neighborhood north of downtown.
 St. Peter in Chains deteriorated further as an ordinary parish church.
 In the mid-1950s, under Archbishop Karl Joseph Alter's urban-renewal program and in accordance with the city's master plan, St. Peter in Chains underwent significant restoration and expansion.
 Architect Edward J. Schulte designed new transepts, a rectory, a sacristy, and archdiocesan offices.
 The church was re-dedicated as a cathedral on November 3, 1957, amid celebration and fanfare.

 In 1977, the cathedral hosted a visit from Polish Archbishop Karol Wojtyla, who the following year became Pope John Paul II.
 To date, more than two dozen Roman Catholic bishops have been consecrated within its walls, and the cathedral is a popular venue for weddings, as well as the annual ordination of the archdiocese's priests and deacons.